New courses on 'Violence'

-The two courses of 15 ects is part of the interdisciplinary research programme Social and Resilience and Security, involving five Leiden University faculties, and is taught by leading experts in the field.
-In addition, the courses includes guest lecturers from government, public health and criminal justice organizations, who will put theoretical notions into practical perspective.
+The two courses, 15 EC together, are part of the interdisciplinary research programme Social and Resilience and Security, involving five Leiden University faculties, and are taught by leading experts in the field.
+In addition, the courses include guest lecturers from government, public health and criminal justice organisations, who will put theoretical notions into practical perspective.

 What will you learn?

 In these courses, you will become familiar with the nature and scope of violence; the ways in which it impacts public order, and the ways in which society can prevent and respond to violence.